 To help pick the perfect shade of blonde on your first try, you can use your skin undertone as a cheat sheet to get an idea of how certain hair colors compliment you.

 If you have a neutral undertone, any shade of blonde will compliment your skin.
 Of course, you can also choose a shade that contrasts with your complexion to create a unique look.
-If you aren’t sure how to determine your undertone, check out our guide containing a few tests that you can do before looking at blonde shades.
+If you aren’t sure how to determine your undertone, check out our blonde hair colors guide for a few tests that you can do before looking at shades.

 Steps to go from brown to blonde hair